-Pressing $\widehat{\Box}$ may also arm the theft-deterrent system.
-See Vehicle Alarm System $\Rightarrow$ 23.
+Pressing \bigcirc may also arm the theft-deterrent system.
+See Vehicle Alarm System \diamondsuit 24.

 ■ : Press to unlock the driver door.
 Press unlock again within five seconds to unlock all doors.
 The remote key can be programmed to unlock all doors on the first button press.
 To view available settings from the infotainment home screen, touch Settings > Vehicle > Remote Lock, Unlock, Start.
 The turn signal indicators may flash to indicate unlocking has occurred.
-Pressing ■ may also disarm the theft-deterrent system.
-See Vehicle Alarm System ⇔ 23.
+Pressing ■ may also disarm the theftdeterrent system.
+See Vehicle Alarm System ⇔ 24.

-If equipped with remote windows, press and hold to remotely open the windows, if enabled.
-To view available settings from the infotainment home screen, touch Settings > Vehicle > Remote Lock, Unlock, Start.
+If equipped and enabled with remote window operation, press and hold a until the windows fully open.
+To view available settings from the infotainment screen, touch Settings > Vehicle > Remote Lock, Unlock, Start.
+See Power Windows ⇒ 30.

-$\overline{\mathfrak{U}}$ : If equipped, press twice quickly to open or close the liftgate.
+$\frac{12}{2}$: If equipped, press twice quickly to open or close the liftgate.
 Press again to stop the power liftgate.

-Press and release one time to initiate vehicle locator.
+⇒: Press and release one time to initiate vehicle locator.
 The exterior lamps flash and the horn chirps three times.
-Press and hold for at least three seconds to sound the panic alarm.
+Press and hold ⇒ for at least three seconds to sound the panic alarm.
 The horn sounds and the turn signals flash for 30 seconds, or until is pressed again or the vehicle is started.

-$\mathbf{\Omega}$ : If equipped, first press and release a then immediately press and hold $\mathbf{\Omega}$ for at least four seconds to start the engine from outside the vehicle using the remote key.
-See Remote Vehicle Start $\Rightarrow$ 13.
+Ω : If equipped, first press and release $\widehat{\Box}$ then immediately press and hold Ω for at least four seconds to start the engine from outside the vehicle using the remote key.
+See Remote Start \Rightarrow 14.